The agencies operate independently and each reports to its own Accounting Officer.

 Civil Service College (CSC) plays a unique role in developing strategic and leadership capacity for the Singapore Public Service.
 It is a Statutory Board under the Public Service Division (PSD), Prime Minister's Office.
 The CSC partners the Public Service Division and other government agencies to deliver practitioner-focused programmes which build core public sector competencies.
 Its vision reinforces its identity as a key central agency and speaks of its role to serve as a catalyst for thought leadership in the business of government.

 The CSC aims to build leadership and skills, nurture shared ethos and perspectives that are in sync with the emerging developments and trends.
 It seeks to enhance the capacity of Public Service officers by exploring new opportunities for development.
 The CSC continues to forge a tightly-knit partnership with Ministries and other agencies as part of a networked government.www.cscollege.gov.sg

-The Smart Nation and Digital Government Office (SNDGO), under the Prime Minister’s Office (PMO) plans and prioritizes key Smart Nation and digital government projects, raises the standards of Government ICT and services, builds long-term capabilities for the public sector, and promotes adoption and participation in digital and smart innovations.
-It takes a whole-of-nation effort, and we will actively engage the public, the industry and fellow agencies as we build a Smart Nation together.www.smartnation.sg
+The Smart Nation and Digital Government Office (SNDGO), under the Prime Minister’s Office (PMO) plans and prioritizes key Smart Nation projects, drives the digital transformation of government, builds long-term capabilities for the public sector, and promotes adoption and participation from the public and industry, to take a collective approach in building a Smart Nation.

 The Government Technology Agency of Singapore (GovTech) is a statutory board formed in October 2016 after the restructuring of the Infocomm Development Authority.